graphlit/graphlit-client-typescript/README.md

-# graphlit-client-typescript
-TypeScript client for Graphlit Platform
+# TypeScript Client for Graphlit Platform